Dr. A. S. Garland-Forshee

 A Brief Narrative...

-Andrew has taught at various colleges and universities, including Clark College, The Evergreen State College, and Walden University.
+Andrew has taught at various colleges and universities, including Clark College, The University of Phoenix, The Evergreen State College, and Walden University.
 He is well versed in face-to-face classroom teaching strategies as well as distance education and online delivery methods.
 Prior to his faculty appointment at Portland Community College, Andrew held a regulatory position within the State of Washington Department of Early Learning.

 Andrew is an active scholar-practitioner.
 In addition to teaching, he maintains a broad research program, encompassing experiences of masculinity, gender dissonance, gender bias, and support services for transgender children, adults, and families.
-He currently serves as a peer-reviewer for the International Journal of Childbirth Education, and a consulting editor for the Electronic Journal of Human Sexuality.
-Complimenting his full-time appointment at PCC, Andrew is also a contributing faculty member in the College of Social and Behavioral Sciences at Walden University.
+He currently serves as a peer-reviewer for several scholarly publications.
+Complimenting his full-time appointment at PCC, Andrew is also a contributing faculty member in the College of Social and Behavioral Sciences/School of Social Work and Human Services at Walden University.

 Ph.D., Human Services, Walden University (Minneapolis, MN), 2006